smrutiranjandas/Data-Structures-in-Python/README.md

-# This folder contains sample data structure code using python
+# This folder contains sample data structure codes using python